"I only have two rules when it comes to guns. My guns are always loaded. And no Safe Queens."

 I hope you enjoy browsing this newly redesigned website as much as I enjoyed (re)creating it!
 Please bookmark the site and check back to see what new (old) exciting information you can find here.
 Stay safe and obey the laws because law abiding citizens strengthen the law.

-If you own an old Colt handgun, I encourage you to call the Colt Archive at 1-800-962-COLT to order an authentication letter.
+PS: If you own an old Colt handgun, I encourage you to call the Colt Archive at 1-800-962-COLT to order an authentication letter.
+You may now order a letter online.
 If you are purchasing an old Colt handgun, I encourage you to call them with the serial number of the gun.
 Often times they can tell you information about the gun over the phone, like the original finish.